marcelbaklouti/domain-info-fetcher/README.md

 ## Command Line Interface

-The package includes a CLI for quick domain analysis from the terminal:
+The package includes a feature-rich CLI for quick domain analysis from the terminal, with colorized output for better readability:

 ```bash
 # Install globally